Five Points, Denver

 Coffee: Coffee at the Point!
 It’s very short walk from out house, open late, and has awesome coffee.

 Park: Within Five Points, the new playground at Curtis Park is so much fun for our kids!
 We also love frequenting Benedict Fountain Park since it’s closer and has stellar views of the city.
 But, overall you just can’t beat City Park.
 It’s only a mile from our house and we do so much life there as a family… The Zoo, The Nature & Science Museum, City Park Jazz, bike rides to the playground, runs with our dogs…

 Restaurant: Oh, there are so many to choose from… one of our current favorites has been Los Chingones on Larimer.

 Brewery: (Jen) We have way too many amazing options in Five Points.
 But my favorite is actually a winery.
-Celeste introduced me to Infinite Monkey Theorem and it’s phenomenal…. looking forward to enjoying some Moscato after baby #3 arrives.
+A friend introduced me to Infinite Monkey Theorem and it’s phenomenal… looking forward to enjoying some moscato after baby #3 arrives.

 Baked Goods: We’ve had a few dietary restrictions surface in our family, so to accommodate those, Beet Box is a treat!
 But if I (Jen) fall off the wagon, a bagel from Rosenberg’s or croissant from Rolling Pin is what I’m going for.